-The Character-Based Policing (Police Dynamics) program is a series of character-based principles, known as “dynamics,” that are designed to empower law enforcement and public safety officials to be more effective in both their professional and personal lives.
+The Leadership and Ethics in Policing program is a series of principles, known as “dynamics,” that are designed to empower law enforcement and public safety officials to be more effective in both their professional and personal lives.

 The dynamics are packaged in a fast-paced and exciting program that is entertaining, enlightening, and relevant to the challenges facing public safety today.
 The principles are universal in their application and can strengthen and stabilize relationships within the community, inside the organization, and even family.